Batangas Province Science High School: Performance

-The performance of the school shows that from SY 1998–2018, it was always the top school in the division level contests/competitions, belonged to the top five schools in the regional level contests/competitions, and was one of the top schools in the national level.
+Building on a legacy of success established between 1998 and 2018, the school has continued its trajectory of performance into 2026.
+Since its inception, Batangas Province Science High School has maintained a record of high academic standing.
+From S.Y.
+1998 to 2026, the institution has consistently ranked as the leading school in division-level competitions.
+Furthermore, BPSHS has frequently placed within the top five performing schools at the regional level and has maintained a prominent presence among the top-tier secondary schools in national-level contests and standardized assessments.

-From SY 2007–2010, the school was always the top school in the Division and Regional Achievement Test results and belongs to the top 20 schools in the national level.
-Furthermore, in SY 2010–2011, BPSHS ranked 1st in the National Achievement Test - Mathematics Competencies.
+From S.Y.
+2007–2010, the school was always the top school in the Division and Regional Achievement Test results and belongs to the top 20 schools in the national level.
+Furthermore, in S.Y.
+2010–2011, BPSHS ranked 1st in the National Achievement Test – Mathematics Competencies.
 BPSHS was commended last 2010 as one of the top performing schools in the Philippines.
 Mr. Michael Ularte, former school head, received the award in Bohol.

-BPSHS is noted for its prominence when it comes to science quiz bees, Metrobank - MTAP DepEd Challenge, Press Conferences and the like.
-Last SY 2010–2011, the seniors of BPSHS grabbed the second place in the Regional Level for the Metrobank - MTAP DepEd Challenge.
+BPSHS is noted for its prominence when it comes to science quiz bees, Metrobank – MTAP DepEd Challenge, Press Conferences and the like.
+Last S.Y.
+2010–2011, the seniors of BPSHS grabbed the second place in the Regional Level for the Metrobank – MTAP DepEd Challenge.
 In relation with this, a junior represented the Division of Batangas in the same competition.
 The school had four Division Champions (thus making them regional qualifiers) and another 1 Regional Qualifier for the same school year's inter-school press conference.
-There were two division champions for the Science Quiz Bee in SY 2009–2010.
+There were two division champions for the Science Quiz Bee in S.Y.
+2009–2010.
 The aforementioned Division Science Quiz Bee champions copped the 3rd and 4th place in the Regional Level, as well.